OneOfThePlebs/solo-usb-mining/cgminer_GUIConfiguration.md

 # Cgminer GUI

-Die unten genannten Erklärungen beruhen auf Erfahrungswerten, Dokumentation und Dialogen mit Entwicklern und Anwendern des cgminers.
-Daher können Details lückenhaft und/oder fehlerhaft beschrieben sein.
-Wenn es Dinge gibt die richtig gestellt oder ergänzt werden sollen, bitte ich um genau diese Rückmeldung.

 The explanations below are based on experience, documentation and dialogs with developers and users of the cgminer.
 Therefore details may be incomplete and/or incorrectly described.
 If there are things that should be corrected or added, I ask for exactly this feedback.

 ## GUI - Main menu

 <img src=".assets/cgminer_GUI_Main_highlighted.png" alt="cgminer_GUI_Main_highlighted.png" width="100%" />

-Das Hauptmenü zeigt folgende Daten (siehe das Äquivalent in den roten Kästchen im obigen Screenshot):

-Äquivalent im Screenshot | Beschreibung
+The main menu shows the following data (see the equivalent in the red boxes in the screenshot above):

+Equivalent in screenshot | Description
 -------------------------|-------------
-`(avg):1.511TH/s` | Die gemittelte Hashleistung seit Start der Mining-Software bzw. seit dem letzten Reset der Statistiken `A:167502850` | Anzahl der akzeptiereten Shares (`a`ccepted) `R:116442` | Anzahl der abgelehnten Shares (`r`ejected) `HW:80256` | Anzahl der Hardware-Fehler
+`(avg):1.511TH/s` | The averaged hash performance since the start of the mining software or since the last reset of the statistics.
+`A:167502850` | Number of shares accepted (`a`ccepted)
+`R:116442` | Number of shares rejected (`r`ejected)
+`HW:80256` | Number of Hardware-Errors
-`1: GSF 10070001: BM1397:06+` | Miner auf Slot `1` mit der Seriennummer `10070001` mi6 `6` ASICS des Chipsatzes `BM1397`
+`1: GSF 10070001: BM1397:06+` | Miner on slot `1` with serial number `10070001` mi6 `6` ASICS of chipset `BM1397`.
-`450.00MHz T:450 P:450` | ASIC-Frequenz und Target-Frequenz
+`450.00MHz T:450 P:450` | ASIC-Frequency and Target-Frequency
-`(2:2)` | Geschwindigkeit mit der Shares an die ASICs geleitet werden in ms `100% WU: 83%` | Effizienzindikator `WU` ist die Anzahl der Work Units, also die shares pro minute (accepted vs rejected)
+`(2:2)` | Speed with which shares are routed to the ASICs in ms `100% WU: 83%` | Efficiency indicator `WU` is the number of work units, i.e. shares per minute (accepted vs. rejected).

 ## GUI - Sub menues

-Vom Haupmenü aus gelangt man durch Drücken der Taste für den jeweiligen Buchstaben in weitere Untermenüs zur erweiterten Anzeige von Daten bzw. zur weiteren Konfiguration.
+From the main menu, pressing the key for the respective letter takes you to further submenus for extended display of data or for further configuration.

-Tastatur-Shortcut | Beschreibung
+Keyboard-Shortcut | Description
 ------------------|-------------
 `U` | (`U`)SB management
-`P` | (`P`)ool management: Hier können Pools hinzugefügt oder gelöscht werden, sowie Quotas und Prioritäten verwaltet werden.
-`S` | (`S`)ettings: Reset der Mining-Software und Schreiben einer Config-Datei `D` | (`D`)isplay: Erweitern und Reduzieren der eingeblendeten Informationen.
+`P` | (`P`)ool management: Pools can be added or deleted here, and quotas and priorities can be managed.
+`S` | (`S`)ettings: Reset the mining software and write a config file.
+`D` | (`D`)isplay: Expand and reduce the information displayed.
 `Q` | (`Q`)uit cgminer, close process

-Die (für mich) relevantesten Shortcuts habe ich in den Screenshots farbig markiert.
+I have marked the (for me) most relevant shortcuts in color in the screenshots.

 ### (`U`)SB management